myroms/roms-jedi/README.md

    NOTE: In `<interface_dir>/build/roms-jedi/test` there is a `orion_tests.sh` to run the unit tests
          using SLURM in orion.
 Customize that script for desired unit tests.

+9. So far, the following `ROMS-JEDI` objects have been coded and tested:

+- AnalyticInit
+- Geometry
+- GeometryIterator
+- GetValues
+- Fields
+- Increment
+- Model
+- ModelBias
+- State
+- VariableChanges

 ## JEDI Applications